-After much ceremony, the panel gave their colleagues a clean bill of health, except only that serious issues (the subject of the complaints) were supposedly handed over to the Police - this act in itself is an admission that there were matters to be looked at that were too hot to handle at the misfeasance level.
+After much ceremony, the panel gave their colleagues a clean bill of health, except only that serious issues (the subject of the complaints) were supposedly handed over to the Police - as not being within their remit - this act in itself is an admission that there were matters to be looked at that were too hot to handle at the misfeasance level.

 This ruse convinced members they were looking at the result of an full investigation.
 However, the Police later admitted there had never been one.
 Later still when the truth was discovered, the replacement chief executive (the former CEO, Derek Holness, having made a get away on an enhanced pension) refused to allow Petitioners sight of the fraudulently concocted Police letter.

 One of the 12 complainant's kept on pushing for an investigation, where Ian Kay, J D Moss, Victorio Scarpa, George White and others lied to Inspector Raymond Dannreuther and other Secretary of State planning Inspectors between 1986 and 1998.

 Nelson Kruschandl knew that his Human Rights had been breached, causing his marriage to fail after 7 years of trying to correct the injustice, and subsequently a second long term (common law) marriage to crash after another 7 years of trying to correct the injustice - 14 years of stress that was brought on by Wealden's crooked officers.

 You might imagine how his Victim Statement might read.